-DYHA is proud and honored to have two extremely experienced players and now coaches heading up the organization.
-Both Sean and Alex are excited to help all players and coaches develop their games to the highest level.
+DYHA is proud and honored to have an extremely experienced player and now coach heading up the organization.
+Sean is excited to help all players and coaches develop their games to the highest level.

 Coach-in-Chief, Hockey Director